pglet/website/docs/controls/textbox.md

 ### `visible`

-`true` - the component is visible; `false` - component is hidden, but still takes up space in the layout.
+`true` - the control is visible; `false` - control is hidden, but still takes up space in the layout.

 ## Examples

-Bash example to add text component to `form` container:
+Bash example to add text control to `form` container:

 ```bash
 'add textbox label="First name" id=firstName to=form' > $PAGE_PIPE